Cover for Leo L. Braun's Obituary

 Leo met his sweetheart, Maxine Zubke, at a dance in Grassy Butte, ND.
 Three years later they were married on the anniversary of their first date, August 5th.
 Leo and Maxine made Dickinson their home along with their three children, Kevin, Vonna and Curt.

-Leo is survived by his son, Kevin (Amy) Braun Dickinson, ND, daughter, Vonna (Tim) Cheever, Eloy, AZ and daughter-in-law, Pam Braun, Dickinson, ND; six grandchildren: Cory, Erin, Alex, Abby, Braxtyn and Jace; and one great granddaughter, Winter.
+Leo is survived by his son, Kevin (Amy) Braun Dickinson, ND, daughter, Vonna (Tim) Cheever, Eloy, AZ and daughter-in-law, Shelly Braun, Dickinson, ND; six grandchildren: Cory, Erin, Alex, Abby, Braxtyn and Jaxon; and one great granddaughter, Winter; brothers, Louie Braun and Jerry Braun.

 He was preceded in death by his Wife Maxine, son Curt, his parents, his brothers; Ray, Steve, Frank, Jim, Dan and sister, Gloria.